Cheaper by the Dozen 2

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes The Baker family is scattered and disconnected.
 The older children have moved away to college and careers, leaving Tom feeling like his family is slipping away from him..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Kate proposes one last family vacation together before everyone goes their separate ways.
 This creates hope for reconnection but also highlights the impending separation..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to The Baker family arrives at Lake Winnetka and commits to spending the vacation together.
+This illustrates the protagonist's commitment to The Baker family arrives at Lake Winnetka and commits to spending the vacation together.
 Tom decides this will be the perfect family bonding experience he envisions., moving from reaction to action.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
 Here, The family reaches breaking point.
 Tom's behavior causes a major blow-up where the children express their frustration and hurt.
 The "perfect family vacation" Tom envisioned is dead.
-His fear of losing his family has caused exactly what he feared., illustrates the protagonist at their lowest point.
+His fear of losing his family has caused exactly what he feared., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Tom has a realization (possibly through Kate's wisdom or a crisis moment) that being a father doesn't mean controlling his children - it means supporting them as they grow.
 He chooses to change his approach and make things right., demonstrating the transformation achieved throughout the journey.